lshiffer/apm_agent/README.md

 -  ```/server/routes```

 Routes for the server.
-Currently only a GET for the index.
+A GET for the index and a GET for the socket port.

 -  ```/server/public/scripts/main.js```